rayfrankenstein/AITOW/README.md

 “It’s the worst part of my day.
 I have to think back on yesterday and if it sounds like enough.
 Like OP said, many times I’m researching libraries or features and I always feel like it doesn’t sound like enough even though you learn a lot for upcoming days and tasks.”—Ytdj51, Expedia, “Anyone else hate scrum standups”, Blind.

 ---
+"> My current job is the opposite.
+Some tasks take 15 minutes of discussion (no, they aren't complex tasks) with people debating whether it is worth 5 points or 8.
+It is just tiring and pointless.

+That was my last gig.
+The whole organization eventually just collapsed under the increasing load of being 'Agile'."--g051051, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 “When in stand ups I was giving updates like

 (1) What I did yesterday